akash-network/docs/deploy/helium-validator.md

 You can then change the `image` value in deploy.yml to your repository and version above.

 To update the miner on Akash, run the above to build it with the latest Helium image, incrementing the version number.
 Then close and re-deploy on Akash using the new version number.
-This process could be scripted relatively easily.
+This process could be scripted easily.

 ## Caveats